|Dates||Start time||End time||Location||Coordinator||registrations

 Programme and Intended Results

-The programme consists of 3 parts that are equally important:
+The programme consists of two parts that are equally important:

 - An individual Career Assessment

-For the assessment the participants will take a personality test and a 360 degrees competence test.
-Both tests will be taken online.
-Our career coach will discuss the test results with the participants in a one-on-one session (1,5 hour).
+For the assessment the participants will take a personality test and a 360 degree feedback test on competences.
+The tests are available online and afterwards you will have a one-on-one meeting with a coach to discuss the results.
+This meeting will take 1,5 hours.
 Participants will have a better understanding of their personal characteristics and insight in their own competences, their strengths and their points of development.
 The next step is to identify their personal preference of work style and working environment.
 This will function as the compass on which they can rely with identifying their next career moves.

 Throughout the training participants will engage in exercises that give better insight in their personal assets; personality, ambition/motivation, competences, values, challenges and opportunities.
 Furthermore we will focus on different strategies to determine a career path that enables you to live up to your full potential.
 Networking and the need to communicate one’s career objectives are also an important part of the training.